usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 * The debugging console now has autocomplete.
 * The debugging console now supports importing modules.
 * Conditional breakpoint support.
-* Some bug fixes where confusing, non-existent locations were shown.
+* Added more accurate location tracking (some non-existent locations were shown before).
 * There is now a fixed "Rascal exceptions" breakpoint.
 When enabled, the debugger is paused on exceptions.
 * Frame restart support.